CrunchyData/pg_featureserv/hugo/content/usage/cql.md

 CQL expressions return a value of `true` or `false`.
 Only features which evaluate to `true` are returned.
-In `pg_featureserv` the filter expression is evaluated by the database, so it can take advantage of indexes to make filter evaluation very efficient.
+In `pg_featureserv` the filter expression is evaluated by the database, so it can take advantage of indexes (standard and spatial) to make filter evaluation very efficient.

 This section describes the CQL query language subset supported by `pg_featureserv`.